 Benefits: Boat pose tones and strengthens the abdominal muscles, improves balance and confidence, and stretches the backs of the legs.

 Contraindications: Recent or chronic injury to the abdomen, knees, hips, arms or shoulders.

 Modifications + Variations

-Modifications: A) Keep the hands on the floor, behind the hips or out to the sides.
-B) Wrap a yoga strap around the feet and hold onto the strap with both hands.
+Modifications: A) Keep both knees bent.
+B) Keep the hands on the floor, behind the hips or out to the sides.
+C) Wrap a yoga strap around the feet and hold onto the strap with both hands.

 Variations: A) Hold onto the back of the knees.
 B) Reach both arms overhead.